phcreery/partman/README.md

 > **Warning**
 > This is very early in development.
 I am dogfooding it with my own data though.
 > I do not have a lot of time to put a whole lot of effort in this project.
-With that said, PRs are welcome.
+With that said, contributions are welcome.

 Automatically organize, track, and inventory all your electronic components.